-An applicant who gives false testimony to obtain any immigration benefit during the statutory period cannot establish GMC.
-[33] False testimony occurs when the applicant deliberately intends to deceive the U.S. Government while under oath in order to obtain an immigration benefit.
-This holds true regardless of whether the information provided in the false testimony would have impacted the applicant's eligibility.
+An alien who gives false testimony to obtain any immigration benefit during the statutory period cannot establish GMC.
+False testimony occurs when the alien deliberately intends to deceive the U.S. Government while under oath in order to obtain an immigration benefit.
+This holds true regardless of whether the information provided in the false testimony would have impacted the alien's eligibility.
 The statute does not require that the benefit be obtained, only that the false testimony is given in an attempt to obtain the benefit.
-[34]
+Is also that the benefit is given in an attempt to obtain the benefit.